galaxyproject/training-material/topics/transcriptomics/tutorials/goenrichment/tutorial.md

 >    > <details>
 >    >
 >    > <summary>Click to view answers</summary>
->    > The samples correspond to the expressions that occur in the tissues referring to the brain and heart, so the results in the tables (and also in the graphs) will have to correspond to the specific functions of each organ.
-When we analyze the tables, it is verified that in the **BP tableUnder** table (underexpressed genes) is constituted by genes expressed in the brain, which biologically makes sense.
-While in the **BP tableOver** table (genes overexpressed) we observe the genes that are expressed in heart.
-The application of GOErichment tool (as you can see) is great to see the enriched functions that exists in each organ.
+>    > The samples correspond to the expressions that occur in the tissues referring to the brain and heart, so the results in the tables (and also in the graphs) should correspond to the specific functions of each organ.
+When we analyze the tables of enriched functional terms, we can see that the results from underexpressed genes reveal functions related to the brain.
+While in the case of the genes overexpressed, we identify functions related to muscle / heart function.
 >    > </details>
 >    {: .question}
 {: .hands_on}